 Macon offers canoe access, but the hours of operation are limited.

 Downstream, the next good river access is Knowles Landing.
-Just downstream from the Spring Street boat ramp is the Gateway Park canoe landing, part of the Ocmulgee Greenway Trail, but parking is a long ways up a steep hill.
+Just downstream from the Spring Street boat ramp is the Gateway Park canoe landing, but parking is a long ways up a steep hill.
 Access may also be possible at Bullard Landing or via Echeconnee Creek.

 Coordinatesapproximately Latitude 32° 50' 45'' N,

 Point of Contact